Alexander Nevzorov

-Alexander Glebovich (Oleksandr Hlibovych) Nevzorov (Алекса́ндр Гле́бович Невзо́ров; Ukrainian: Олександр Глібович Невзоров; born on 3 August 1958) is a Russian and Ukrainian television journalist, film director and a former member of the Russian State Duma.
-He has been continuously speaking out against Russian invasion of Ukraine.
+Alexander Glebovich Nevzorov (Александр Глебович Невзоров; born on 3 August 1958) is a Russian and Ukrainian television journalist, film director and a former member of the Russian State Duma.
+He has been continuously speaking out against the Russian invasion of Ukraine.

 Biography

 Nevzorov was born on 3 August 1958 in Leningrad.
-On his mother’s side, Nevzorov is Russian, and on his biological father’s side, he belongs to the Native American ancestry of the Comanche tribe.

 He started working for the Leningrad television in 1985.
 From December 1987 to 1993, he hosted the program 600 Seconds on the Leningrad TV channel, aired then all over the Soviet Union.
 On 12 December 1990 he was shot and wounded during a meeting with someone who pretended to have sensitive documents to offer.
 In late 1991 his program was taken off the air twice and later gradually lost its popularity.
 During the 1991 coup d'état attempt, Nevzorov supported the State Committee on the State of Emergency, the organ of the coupists.
 Nevzorov formed the Nashi movement (not to be confused with the later pro-Putin youth movement of the same name).
 The broadcast was finally closed down in the aftermath of Yeltsin's victory in his confrontation with the Russian Supreme Soviet (Nevzorov had supported the anti-Yeltsin side).

-Nevzorov worked as a reporter in the Yugoslav Wars and the Transnistria War in 1992–1993.
+Nevzorov worked as a reporter in the Yugoslav Wars and the Transnistrian War in 1992–1993.